CathyBreton/Genomic_Evolution/README.md

 - Mark duplicate reads and index BAM with MarkDuplicates from PicardTools

 **Description**: PCR duplicate removal, where PCR duplicates arise from multiple PCR products from the same template molecule binding on the flow cell.
 These are removed because they can lead to false positive variant calls.
 Sort the BAM file and mark the duplicated reads.
+This step is done on RNAseq, not on DarTseq, GBS or RADseq.
 Website: https://broadinstitute.github.io/picard/

 The tool generate a bam (*_rmdup.bam) files for each accession with duplicated reads removed.